ASC Master Class Scholarship Program

 How to Apply

-Applications for the 2019 ASC Master Class Scholarship Program have closed.
-Please check back during the summer of 2019 for the 2020 program.
+Applications for the 2020 ASC Master Class Scholarship Program have closed.
+Please check back during the winter of 2020 for the 2021 program.

 • Serious interest in pursuing a professional career as a cinematographer